 5 Reasons Why Wagyu Beef Is Better

-The Good Fat Helps Protect Against Cancer
+2. Wagyu's Good Fat Can Help Protect Against Cancer

-The Good Fat Improves Digestion
+4. Wagyu's Good Fat Aids Digestion

-Good Fat Promotes Weight Loss
+5. Consumption of Wagyu's Good Fat Can Promote Weight Loss

 Here is a breakdown of Wagyu beef’s nutritional information measured at 4 oz per serving: